jcbraz/amazon-sentimental-analysis/README.md

 3. Run

     ```bash
+    python3 -m venv .venv
+    ```
+4. Run

+    ```bash
     source .venv/bin/activate
     ```
-4. Install dependencies
+5. Install dependencies

     ```bash
     pip3 install -r requirements.txt
     ```
-5. Open the notebook on vscode and select the .venv kernel
+6. Open the notebook on vscode and select the .venv kernel
-6. Done!
+7. Done!
 You can now run the notebook and reproduce the development environment